taylorharkley2/NeuralNets/README.md

 (3) Fork this repository.

 (4) Open DNN_ICE1.ipynb.
-Follow the instructions within the notebook to edit the code.
+Follow the instructions within the notebook to edit the code. **Note: if you are using VS Code, you will likely be prompted to install a Jupyter extension.
+Do this.

 (5) Run Black to check your code for minor errors and improper formatting using the following command (I did this in the terminal within VS code):
 `black --check .`